 Potassium deficiency symptoms first appear as interveinal chlorosis of the youngest leaves.
 In advanced stages, the leaf margins turn red and subsequently develop into marginal leaf scorch (dry, dead tissue) starting at the tip of the leaf.

-The original levels of nutrient concentrations we used in the past were reported by Trevett in 1972.
+The original levels of nutrient concentrations used in the past were from Trevett in 1972.
 These standards have been updated from work reported by Santiago in 2011 (Table 1).
 The macronutrients N and P are slightly higher while the micronutrients Fe and Zinc (Zn) are now slightly lower.
 These values will help you evaluate the nutritional status of the blueberry plants in your fields.
-If the concentrations of Nitrogen or Phosphorus from your blueberry leaf samples are below the satisfactory level you should refer to the recommendations provided by the University of Maine Wild blueberry foliar analysis report (see the example on the Wild Blueberry Fact Sheet No. 222, Leaf and Soil Sampling Procedures).
+If the concentrations of Nitrogen or Phosphorus from your blueberry leaf samples are below the satisfactory level you should refer to the recommendations provided by the University of Maine wild blueberry foliar analysis report (see the example on the Wild Blueberry Fact Sheet No. 222, Leaf and Soil Sampling Procedures).

 Procedures for obtaining and submitting leaf samples for the Wild blueberry foliar analysis report are found on the Wild Blueberry Fact Sheet No. 222, Leaf and Soil Sampling Procedures.

-To verify that the fertilizer application has raised the levels to the optimum level you should also take leaf samples from the field the year you apply the fertilizer.
+To verify that the fertilizer application has raised the levels to the optimum level you should take leaf samples from the field the year you apply the fertilizer.

 |Foliar Nutrient Levels of Lowbush Blueberries*